 - Click Save.

-- Ad experiences: Controls what kinds of ad behavior are eligible for your digital properties—for example, expandable ads.
+- Ad experiences: Controls what kinds of ad behavior are eligible for your digital properties.

-- Advertisers/Brands: Brands are children that are mapped to parent advertisers.
-For example: a food company (the advertiser, parent) and a specific cereal they manufacture (the brand, child).
+- Advertisers/Brands: Brands are children that are mapped to parent advertisers, such as a food company (the advertiser, parent) and a specific cereal they manufacture (the brand, child).

 - General categories: High-level groupings of ads, such as Apparel, Finance, and Health.